-Midland is set to resume drilling shortly, with a new campaign of seven (7) drill holes totalling more than 2,000 metres; one (1) drill hole will test 25 metres above hole SAM-20-10 in order to test the Delilah Zone and confirm the dip of the zone, two (2) drill holes will test the lateral extensions of the Golden Delilah zone along a 50-metre step-out, and four (4) drill holes will test other high-priority IP anomalies identified during the December 2019 survey.
+Midland is set to resume drilling shortly, with a new campaign of seven (7) drill holes totalling more than 2,000 meters; one (1) drill hole will test 25 meters above hole SAM-20-10 in order to test the Delilah Zone and confirm the dip of the zone, two (2) drill holes will test the lateral extensions of the Golden Delilah zone along a 50-meter step-out, and four (4) drill holes will test other high-priority IP anomalies identified during the December 2019 survey.

 Table 1: Best results from drill holes SAM-20-10 and SAM-20-11